ecosoft-odoo/budgeting/budget_control_account_asset_management/README.rst

 Usage
 =====

-To use this module, you can go to Invoicing > Assets Then, you will see the "not affect budget" field.
-If you check "not affect budget", the system will create a move without affecting the budget.
+To use this module, you can config not affect budget in asset following:

+1. Go to menu Budgeting > Configurations > Settings > Budget Control
+   Options
+2. Enable the option "Asset - Not Affect Budget"

+   -  When this option is checked, depreciation moves created from assets will *not* affect the budget.

+3. This setting will be used as default in the Asset menu. you can change it to affect budget some document if you need.

 Bug Tracker
 ===========